hindu-comm/mail_stream_advaita-l/2017/08/advaitin_Re_Ishwara_/43__Venkatesh_Murthy.md

 > of
 > > the creation is negated and not transactional reality.
 > >
-> This is another अप्राप्तस्य निषेधः। ​No one is rejecting transactional
+> This is another अप्राप्तस्य निषेधः। No one is rejecting transactional
-> reality, just as no one refuted ​transactional reality in dream.
+> reality, just as no one refuted transactional reality in dream.
 Karikakara
 > says that the dream world has as much transactional value as you find in
 > waking world.
 What does that prove?
 It just proves that both have equal
 > mithyAtva.